MicrosoftDocs/EMDocs/EMDocs/Solutions/ems-intune-govt-service-description.md

 - **Feature variations in Intune GCC High and DoD**

-  - Intune for GCC High and DoD customers only supports standalone deployments.
   - Intune for GCC High and DoD customers does not support legacy PC management (with the Intune agent).
 Management of Windows 10 is supported via the modern MDM channel.
   - Intune for GCC High and DoD customers does not support on-premises Exchange Connector.
   - Co-Management support is only available with Configuration Manager version 1906 or later.